thor-harsh/Tensor-Flow-Project--6-/README.md

 <table>

 **In this project we'll be applying Transfer Learning to solve very famous Food Vision 101 challenge of Image Classification two different types of Transfer Learning.
-First One is Feature Extraction Model and other is Fine Tuned Model.** <br></br>
+First One is Feature Extraction Model and other is Fine Tuned Model.
+Here we have made 4 different variations of these taking different variations possible in quantity of data.** <br></br>

 **Let's looks into dataset:** <br></br>